slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/02-prerequisites.md

 The SlipStream™ server has a standard web application architecture, with the server running within a Java web application container and using an SQL database for storing application data.
-Consequently, many administrators will be familiar with its resource requirements.
+Consequently, many administrators will be familiar with its configuration needs and modest resource requirements.

 ## Cloud Requirements